aaronabentheuer/Cultivator/README.md

 *In the prototype we had to replace the originally used font [“Colfax” by Process Type Foundry](https://processtypefoundry.com/fonts/colfax/) with Avenir due to licensing problems.
 Feel free to replace it again if you got a proper license for the original font.*

 ##Prototype Hardware
+Presenting the software without the hardware wouldn’t work at all of course.
+That’s why we came up with a rather timeless hardware-design that we think could fit in the kitchen of tomorrow at a size smaller than a microwave.
 ![technicalDraft](https://github.com/aaronabentheuer/Cultivator/blob/master/Images/Technical%20Draft.png)